Hidden-Shift Problem for Bent Functions

 assert len(ind_v) == len(v)

-We now left with solving the equation and extracting \(s\):
+We now solve the equation and extract \(s\):

 A = np.array(ind_v)